The Padlock (fairy tale): Greece

 According to Emmanouela Katrinaki, Greek variants of type ATU 425E, Enchanted Husband Sings Lullaby, "almost always" appear in combination with type 425D.
 In the same vein, scholars Anna Angelopoulou and Aigle Broskou, editors of the Greek Folktale Catalogue, stated that subtype 425E is found in Greece "frequently combined" either with subtype 425A or subtype 425D.
 (Note: Greek type 425A corresponds to type ATU 425B, "Son of the Witch", of the international index.)

-Spain

-The Spanish Folktale Index, by Spanish scholars Julio Camarena and Maxime Chevalier, reports type 425E in Spain with the title El esposo encantado canta una nana ("The Enchanted Husband Sings a Lullaby"), attested in Castilian-speaking areas and in Catalan.
-In this regard, Catalan scholars Carme Oriol and Josep Pujol register the subtype, in their index of Catalan rondallas ('fairy tales'), as 425E, El príncep encantat canta una cançó de bressol.
-According to Catalan philologist Caterina Valriu, the tale type is present only in Mallorca.